 We will have a private captain and can go wherever we want to venture to – below is a breakdown of a suggested itinerary but this is also flexible depending on what we want to explore that day.

 We will start our charter week in Raiatea, which is believed to be the birthplace of Polynesia.

 Raiatea is the perfect place to get adventurous.
-We will find Faaroa River, a navigable river, that we can explore with canoes, kayaks or motorboat.
+We can find Faaroa River, a navigable river, that we can explore with canoes, kayaks or motorboat.
 Or we can visit the giant archaeological site, Marae Taputapuatea.
-Raiatea is also home to Mount Temehani, an extinct volcano, of which we can hike to the top.

 Raiatea → Bora Bora

 On Day 3, we head to Bora Bora, which is sometimes referred to as the “jewel of the South Seas”.
 The island is famous for its idyllic overwater bungalow layouts.
-We can sail by them on our way to Bloody Mary’s, one of Bora Bora’s most famous restaurants.
-Bloody Mary’s has had over 230 famous guests grace it’s “wall of fame”
+Here we can check out these unique bungalows and explore this iconic town.

 Bora Bora is the kind of place that you just have to stay two days.
 For Day 4, we will sail to the east side of the lagoon.
 Here we will find crystal clear blue waters, home to an incredible underwater ecosystem.
 For an adrenaline rush, we can go on a shark-feeding expedition, or if we want something tamer, we can stick to swimming with the sea turtles and rays.

 Bora Bora → Taha’a